kubernetes/kube-openapi/test/integration/README.md

 ---
 **NOTE:**

-If you've created a new package, make sure you also add it to to the `inputDir` in `integration_suite_test.go`.
+If you've created a new package, make sure you also add it to the `inputDir` in `integration_suite_test.go`.
 ---